surlykke/Go-Generics-with-constraints/README.md

 that it's usefulness is broad enough to warrant its addition to Go.
 Also I'm not sure about the syntax.

-I feel the subject is complicated enough that it should be considered separately.
+While constraints do offer the opportunity to introduce a typesafe form of specialization into generics, I feel the subject is complicated enough that it should be considered separately.

 ## Comparison with other languages